breuleux/generator-quaint-plugin/README.md

         mocha.opt
         test.eg

+* `index.eg` contains the plugin code
+* `setup.eg` contains the code to configure the plugin interactively

-## Commands
+### Commands

-The following commands are defined for convenience:
+In an Earl Grey project, the following commands are defined for
+convenience:

 To compile the project to JS: